Cinder cones (also known as spatter cones) are the most common type of volcano in the world.

 How do cinder cone volcanoes form?

 Lava rarely flows from the top of a cinder.
-Instead lava typically rushes out from a side vents.
+Instead, lava typically rushes out from side vents.
 This is because cinder cones can rarely support the exerted pressure from a violent volcanic eruption.

 The typical sequence of events for cinder cone formation are: